 Squamish, B.C. is roughly an hour north of Vancouver and an excellent place to visit if you love the outdoors.
 The New York Times listed it as one of the top places in the world to go to in 2015.
-I’ve been coming here since I was in my twenties and I still love going there.
-I’m hoping I can spend more time in the future and recommend a Squamish day trip if you’re travelling to Vancouver and want to spend time outside.
+Since my twenties, I have been coming here and I still love coming back.
+If you are visiting Vancouver and love the outdoors, I suggest spending one day in Squamish.

 Table of Contents

 Britannia Beach is part of Squamish where an old mine, now mining museum, is located.
 My friend Christy and I stopped here just to check out the docks for some photos.
 It’s definitely worth stopping.
 It’s really cool to see the colour of the glacier water mix with ocean water.